 You need to prove that your customer is a taxable person.
 This proof can be a VAT number or similar number which is used to identify the business outside of the EU.

 Receipt of B2B services from outside of Ireland

-As owner, the responsibility to account for VAT on receipt of these services, under the reverse charge, will fall to you.
+As a business owner, you are responsible to account for VAT on receipt of these services under the reverse charge.
 You must account for this VAT in your Irish VAT return at the appropriate rate of VAT in Ireland.

 You will treat it as if you made the supply to yourself and charge yourself the VAT on the supply.
 This VAT is then owed to Revenue.
 If you are entitled to a deduction you may claim a simultaneous deduction for the cost of the service in the same VAT return.
 The result often leaves the taxpayer in a VAT neutral position.
 However, as always, there are exceptions to this rule, particularly in cases where the taxpayer is not entitled to recover all of the VAT they incur.

 If you charge VAT incorrectly, you may need to pay interest and penalties to Irish Revenue.